This article explains how to create, configure, and manage a guest network, along with the optional guest portal and hotspot system.

 The diagram below shows a generalized layout for network-wide (WLAN and LAN) client isolation, while still allowing network-wide core services.

-Here's how to set this up as shown in the above example in the UniFi Controller:
+Here's how to set this up as shown in the above example in UniFi Network:

-- First, open the UniFi Controller that manages your network.
+- First, open the UniFi Network application that manages your network.

 - Click the Devices tab on the left to see your devices.